rackerlabs/rackspace-how-to/content/cloud-dns/changing-dns-settings-on-linux.md

 `nameserver` line.
 Each `nameserver` line defines a DNS server.
 The name servers are prioritized in the order the system finds them in the file.
-Use the Internet Protocol (IP) addresses of the name servers when entering them, because the system won't know what to do with domain names until after it knows how to get to the DNS servers.
+Use the Internet Protocol (IP) addresses of the name servers when you enter them into the configuration file because the system won't know what to do with domain names until after it knows how to get to the DNS servers.

 Use the following steps to add DNS servers to the configuration file: